EliSmolha/smolniakov.github.io/README.md

 <h3 align="center">Narrative & Systems Designer</h3>

 <p align="center">
-  📍 Da Nang, Vietnam (Remote) | 📧 <a href="mailto:elismolha@gmail.com">elismolha@gmail.com</a> | 🔗 <a href="[ССЫЛКА_НА_ЛИНКЕДИН]">LinkedIn</a>
+  📍 Da Nang, Vietnam (Remote) | 📧 <a href="mailto:elismolha@gmail.com">elismolha@gmail.com</a> | 🔗 <a href="https://linkedin.com/in/ilia-smolniakov-794689232">LinkedIn</a>
 </p>

 ---

-## 𓇢𓆸 About me
+## ✎𓂃 About me
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+I am a game designer with over 5 years of experience working on commercial mobile and PC titles.
+I also have a strong literary background as a published writer, with works featured in Druzhba Narodov and ROAR.
+Additionally, I have experience working with Unity, Twine, Ink and Articy:Draft.

 **Skills:** System design, narrative design, UX design, economy balancing, liveOps, Unity, Twine, documentation.